runmyrobot/runmyrobot_android/README.md

 Needed to stream the microphone.
 Only requested if the mic is enabled in settings

+#### Storage ####

+Required on some devices for importing a QR Code from a photo on the device.
+Only requested when that feature is used

 ### Troubleshooting issues

 #### Flickering Camera and Microphone indicators